-\You MUST purchase the 9th edition of the Lab Text.
+You MUST purchase the 9th edition of the Lab Text.
 You may rent the book as long as you can print the activities.
 A used book with writing in it is NOT acceptable.
 Also be wary of missing pages in used editions.
+Do Not Purchase the Vitalsource/Coursesmart ebook for the lab text.
+There are MAJOR formatting problems with it.